TuikkaTommi/portfolio/README.md

 **Technologies**: JavaScript, Svelte

-This was a project for the Frontend basics course.
-The main focus was on learning Svelte-framework and its component-structures and basic usage of stores.
+This is an application for keeping track of rounds of disc golf.
 The app allows the user to save, view and delete their disc golf rounds.

 ### [FribaScore frontend app, but implemented with Angular](https://github.com/TuikkaTommi/portfolio/tree/main/Angular/fribascore)